Skip to Main Content

 Facebook: autism and therapy resources

 The Specially Gifted Parent Resource Community Group was created to be a safe space for parents, caregivers, therapists, etc. to befriend and engage with others in this community.
 In this Facebook Group we want to grow friendships, share ideas, exchange resources, and just support one another because as you know, it takes a village!
 This is a private group that can be found on our Facebook page, and the only way to have access to the Therapy Thursday Facebook Lives with our therapists.
-Therefore, make sure to join the group to tune into Therapy Thursday by clicking this link here.
+Therefore, make sure to join the group to tune into Therapy Thursday by clicking this link here

 After joining you will find two helpful videos by Ashley Elrod, OTA and Emily Gantt, M.Ed., CCC-SLP.
 Ashley’s video explains therapy services offered in the school systems and Emily’s covers questions regarding early signs that speech therapy intervention is needed, how to get started, how to detect early signs of Autism, etc!
 They both also answered questions from parents tuning in.